awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 1. On the **Software** configuration card, choose **Modify**\.

-1. In the **Environment Properties** section, define the variables that your application reads to construct a connection string\.
+1. In the **Environment properties** section, define the variables that your application reads to construct a connection string\.
 For compatibility with environments that have an integrated RDS DB instance, use the following\.
-Choose the plus symbol \(\+\) to add more properties\.
    + **RDS\_HOSTNAME** – The hostname of the DB instance\.

      Amazon RDS console label – **Endpoint** \(this is the hostname\)